Simone Slee: Rocks Holding Up

-Simone Slee’s rocks holding up follows on from her previous rocks and things, happy to help and continues Slee’s ongoing investigation into the conceptual conditions and problems of sculpture.
+Simone Slee: rocks holding up presented a suite of sculptural assemblages that continued Slee's ongoing investigation into the conceptual conditions and problems of sculpture.
 As with earlier works, she demands complicity from particular objects that she constructs and composes.
-Slee doesn’t just make her materials the subject of art, in this case she expects her rocks and blown glass to reciprocally perform an action of propping or holding.
+Slee doesn't just make her materials the subject of art, in this case she expects her rocks and blown glass to reciprocally perform an action of propping or holding.
 The materials themselves became accomplices in her questioning of how things might be held up (and conversely held down).